Habeus-Crimpus/Habeus-Crimpus/README.md

 * 😃 The **CPI vs. Happiness Dashboard (Tableau)** provides interactive map, numeric, and scatter plot-based exploratory data analysis of economic, social, and political data in relation to reported happiness across various countries.
 Available at: https://public.tableau.com/app/profile/tyler7235/viz/CPIvs_HappinessDashboard/Dashboard1

 ---
+# Coding Meme of the Week

+I am a great fan of making memes about coding and data science.
+The meme will change every week.

 ![7p4ukj](https://github.com/Habeus-Crimpus/Habeus-Crimpus/assets/96104109/6709d3ca-0055-439e-acb3-0356b9a50213)